giTorto/geoXtension/README.md

 ##USAGE
 0. Open or create a project
-0. Click the small triangle before the column name and choose *Extract e-mails,urls,etx...*
+0. Click the small triangle before the column name and choose *geo extension*
 0. Choose the interest operation

 ##LICENSE